 Hotel du Marchairuz, Col du Marchairuz, Switzerland

-The “Refuge Bon Accueil” (1500m), an old charabanc, is now a mountain hut and is the ideal place for our lunch break.
+The “Refuge Bon Accueil” (1500m), an old charabanc, that is now a mountain hut, is the ideal place for our lunch break.

 After lunch, we start a splendid descent via Chalet Mollendruz, where we can refresh ourselves with coffee and cakes before reaching Col Mollendruz at 1200m.

 A cab will take us down to our accommodation at Lac de Joux.

 - +340m, – 700m, 17km

 - Hotel La Truite, Lac de Joux, Switzerland